martinvox/mvox-solana-token/README.md

 ![image](https://user-images.githubusercontent.com/18686180/145827554-f29efe2b-938b-4151-b527-6e010d759729.png)

-Once finished, you'll have to logout and log back in in order to have the PATH variables updated in the shell.
+Once finished, you'll have to logout and log back in, in order to have the PATH variables updated in the shell.
 Once logged in, you can check your Solana version with:

 solana --version